Italian police raid ex-hedge fund manager Micalizzi

 "The finance police asked us (for) information and we collaborated," the spokesman said.

-(Additional reporting by Stephen Jewkes in Milan; editing by Sinead Cruise, Alexander Smith and Bernard Orr)
+(Additional reporting by Stephen Jewkes in Milan.; Editing by Sinead Cruise and Alexander Smith)